SPAGHETTI MAN

 He wasn’t on paper.

-He wasn’t in plan.
+He wasn’t part of the plan.

 But we saw him.

-We knew him.
+We left him.

 We buried that man.